Thursday, 31 December 2020

 PEYARAR JELLY

-A CHILDHOOD, TEEN LIFE TO ADULTHOOD; TALES OF FRESH FRUIT JAM, JELLY, ACHAR, HOMEMADE VEGETARIAN CONDIMENTS!
+MY CHILDHOOD, TEEN HOOD, ADULTHOOD IS FILLED WITH THE TALES OF FRESH FRUIT JAM, JELLY, ACHAR; HOMEMADE VEGETARIAN CONDIMENTS!

-If I look back as far as memory can take me to, it is about a home meticulously run by a short statured, thin framed woman to whom her home and it's people and the things meant everything.
+If I look back as far as memory can take me to, it is about a home meticulously run by a short statured, thin framed woman to whom her home and it's dwellers meant everything.
 From early morning to 10pm at night we saw her working and working harder.
 The major part of her young age was spent in a rented space; yet, not for a single day she failed to take proper care of it.
-Each in the neighbourhood including our unhappy landlord's family would wonder where this woman derives her 1000 horse power energy from; from her mother off course.
-I did not inherit 1/10th of their love and expertise in household chores; but I live to tell their stories.
-So many times, our landlord's family denied our mother access to the terrace, yet they could not stop her from preparing bori / vadi / dried lentil balls and achar / Indian pickle, amshi / dried mango pieces, every season.
+Each in the neighbourhood including our unhappy landlord's family would wonder where this woman derives her 1000 horse power energy from; she inherited it from her mother of course.
+I did not inherit 1/10th of their love and expertise in the household chores; but I live to tell their stories.
+So many times our landlord's family denied our mother access to the terrace, yet they could not stop her from preparing bori / vadi / dried lentil balls and achar / Indian pickle, amshi / dried mango pieces every season.
 Whatever little sunlitted space she got, she would utilise it.
-If one loves household chores, home way too much, they can be this dedicated.
+People who love household chores and their home way too much, they can be this dedicated.
 She did not have the facilities I enjoy; a full time help, few electronic gadgets, readymade stuffs.
-I do not even compare the situation; she did all these after handling two demanding kids like me and bhai.
-My son or the man are not even so fussy; out father did not even understand how a home works, what Herculean task our mother had taken upon her shoulders.
-Perhaps, she started preparing HOMEMADE JAM & JELLY for two reasons.
+I do not even compare the situation; she did all the chores after handling two demanding kids like me and bhai.
+My son or the man are not even that fussy!
+Our father did not understand how a home works, what Herculean task our mother has taken up.
+Perhaps she started preparing the HOMEMADE JAM & JELLY for two reasons.
 Both of us siblings were too fond of biscuits; we ate 12-13 biscuits at one go but we were allowed only few varieties; Britannia Marie and Cream Cracker.
 We demanded for cream biscuits; they did not allow, instead she started making JAM & JELLY at home.
 Of the few varieties she made, this GUAVA JELLY / PEYARAR JELLY was one.
 I think there was an economic angle, the way I finished off biscuit packets & jam, jelly, it can be referred to a demonic volume.
-Our son too inherited this love for biscuits & cookies from me and his mamu jaan but our mother did not have the same amount of spending power as I have.
+Our son too inherited this love for biscuits & cookies from me and his mamu jaan but our mother did not have the same amount of spending power like me.
 Then, I belong there, hence have a natural affinity towards cooking and thoroughly enjoying the activity.

 HOW IS GUAVA JELLY / PEYARAR JELLY MADE IN OUR FAMILY?
 ITS ALL ABOUT FRESH FRUITS!

-CHRISTMAS IS VERY MUCH ABOUT CAKE I KNOW; BUT YOU ALSO BAKE A FRESH BREAD AND HAVE WITH MY GUAVA JELLY, A VEGETARIAN GLUTEN-FREE CONDIMENT!
+CHRISTMAS IS MUCH ABOUT CAKE I KNOW; MAY YOU ALSO BAKE A FRESH BREAD AND HAVE WITH MY GUAVA JELLY; A VEGETARIAN GLUTEN-FREE CONDIMENT!

 Yes, the heart indeed yearns for the son, there are thousands of questions on my mind, did my child buy a cake for himself?
 Is he maintaining proper hygiene?
 Is he eating well?
 How is he coping with the cold?
 We are here, our heart is there, oceans apart.
 At times it feels horrible, then, what else to do except for waiting for his long holidays?
 Mumma did taste the GUAVA JELLY, Babai won't, it will go for refrigeration now, mumma is a diabetic.